reverentgeek/blog/src/site/configure-eleventy-to-host-a-custom-mastodon-alias.md

 I recently came across Scott Hanselman's excellent post, [Use your own user @ domain for Mastodon](https://www.hanselman.com/blog/use-your-own-user-domain-for-mastodon-discoverability-with-the-webfinger-protocol-without-hosting-a-server).
 Scott does a great job explaining the WebFinger protocol and how it's used to discover public information about accounts.
 Go read his tutorial to learn more about why it works.

-_This_ post explains how I took what I learned in Scott's tutorial for ASP.NET and applied it to my static site built with [Eleventy](https://www.11ty.dev/) (also known as "11ty") and deployed to [Netlify](https://www.netlify.com/).
+_This_ post explains how I took what I learned in Scott's tutorial for ASP.NET and applied it to my static site built with [Eleventy](https://www.11ty.dev/) (also known as "11ty") and deployed it to [Netlify](https://www.netlify.com/).

 ## Create a WebFinger Endpoint